 Please take action to protect children and parental rights.

-Western Australia has banned the use of electroshock on children under 14 years of age and ACT had banned it for children under 12.2 Sicily banned its use completely in 2013.3 There are other bans and restrictions around the world for children.
+Western Australia has banned the use of electroshock on children under 14 years of age and ACT had banned it for children under 12.1 In 2017, India banned electroshock for all children under 18 and Sicily banned its use completely in 2013.2 There are other bans and restrictions around the world for children.

 RESTRAINT AND SECLUSION OF NSW CHILDREN: The current Mental Health Act does not cover and provide protections against the use of mechanical restraint (the use of belts, harnesses, manacles, straps, etc.) and chemical restraint (the use of psychiatric drugs to subdue and control) or seclusion, leaving these traumatic and abusive procedures in place without legal safeguards.
 The Act allows for the use of reasonable force and the administration of sedatives while transporting someone to a mental health facility, which could constitute chemical and physical restraint.
-Instead of legal protections covered by law, restraint usage is covered under a NSW Health Policy Directive, compliance of which is a condition of subsidy for public health organisations; private facilities do not have to follow the Directive and are expected to have policies in place.5 In 2013/14 the average time spent in seclusion by NSW patients was 6 hours 6 (which was higher than Qld, WA, Tas and ACT).
+Instead of legal protections covered by law, restraint usage is covered under a NSW Health Policy Directive, compliance of which is a condition of subsidy for public health organisations; private facilities do not have to follow the Directive and are expected to have policies in place.4 In 2018 a plan to reduce restraint was also implemented and public health organisations are expected also to implement this plan.
 Legal safeguards for restraint and seclusion are needed.
 Both chemical and physical restraint must be prohibited for use on children, pregnant women and the elderly. [s 81 of NSW MHA]

 STERILISATION (Special Medical Treatment): Can be performed on involuntarily detained patients over the age of 16.
 Consent is not required from the patient or their carer.
 A psychiatrist applies to the Mental Health Review Tribunal to have the sterilisation performed.
 It is a gross human rights violation to enforce an irreversible medical procedure such as sterilisation.
 Sterilisation should be completely removed from the Mental Health Act. [s98, s103 of NSW MHA & Mental Health Review Tribunal Civil Hearing Kit: Surgery or Medical Treatment, p.5]